convexset/meteor-three-way/README.md

 Pre-processors have method signature `function(value, elem, vmData)` where `value` is the value in the view model, `elem` is the bound element, and `vmData` is a dictionary containing all the data from the view model.

+**Example Use Case**: Consider an input field with some validator.
+An invalid value might

 #### Sending Data Back to the Server

 Data is sent back to the server via Meteor methods.
 This allows one to control matters like authentication and the like.
 What they have in common is method signatures taking the `_id` of the document, the updated value next, and a number of additional parameters equal to the number of wildcards in the field specification.